shabiel/M-Web-Server/INSTALL.md

 The installation is divided into 3 sections.
 One for GT.M/Any Unix, one for Cache/Windows, and one for Cache/Any Unix.

+## Platform and Dependencies
+The M Web Server (MWS) runs on GT.M (Unix) and Caché (Windows and Unix).
+The instructions assume a GT.M or equivalent YottaDB version >= 6.1; however, it possible to run it as well with xinetd for any GT.M version.

+MWS is completely self-contained and does not have any internal dependencies on VistA.
+However, if VistA is present, the follow features are enabled:

+- Web Server URLs are stored in a Fileman file
+- BASIC HTTP Authentication is enabled against VistA's File 200
+- The RPC web service is operational

+MWS has some external dependencies

+- GT.M/YottaDB: Operational: gzip, date, sed.
+Installer only: curl, perl, mkdir.
+- Caché: Operational: none.
+Installer only: mkdir.

 ## Installation for GT.M
 Open a linux terminal and source your GT.M environment file first.
 To check